opennextjs/opennextjs-aws/README.md

 public,max-age=0,s-maxage=31536000,must-revalidate
 ```

+#### Cache files

+Create an S3 bucket and upload the content in the `.open-next/cache` folder to the root of the bucket.
+If you need to upload the files to a subfolder within the bucket, [refer to this section](#reusing-same-bucket-for-asset-and-cache).

+There are two types of caches in the `.open-next/cache` folder:

+- Route cache: This cache includes `html` and `json` files that are prerendered during the build.
+They are used to seed the revalidation cache.
+- Fetch cache: This cache includes fetch call responses, which might contain sensitive information.
+Make sure these files are not publicly accessible.

 #### Image optimization function

 Create a Lambda function using the code in the `.open-next/image-optimization-function` folder, with the handler `index.mjs`.
 Also, ensure that the function is configured as follows:

 - Set the architecture to `arm64`.
 - Set the `BUCKET_NAME` environment variable with the value being the name of the S3 bucket where the original images are stored.
+- Set the `BUCKET_KEY_PREFIX` environment variable if the asset files are uploaded to a subfolder in the S3 bucket.
+The value is the path to the folder.
+This is Optional.
 - Grant `s3:GetObject` permission.

 This function handles image optimization requests when the Next.js `<Image>` component is used.
 The [sharp](https://www.npmjs.com/package/sharp) library, which is bundled with the function, is used to convert the image.
 The library is compiled against the `arm64` architecture and is intended to run on AWS Lambda Arm/Graviton2 architecture.
 [Learn about the better cost-performance offered by AWS Graviton2 processors.](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)